asem187/websites/README.md

 4. **SEO Agent** – optimizes markup and metadata for search engines.
 5. **Build Agent** – assembles the result into a deployable site.

-A minimal implementation of this workflow can be found in [`multi_agent/link_chain.py`](multi_agent/link_chain.py).
-The script now uses **LangChain** with OpenAI's API to run each agent.
-It also includes comments on how to adapt the code for OpenAI's official multi-agent API (available under `openai.beta`).
+A production-grade implementation of this workflow is available in [`multi_agent/link_chain.py`](multi_agent/link_chain.py).
+The script leverages **LangChain** with OpenAI's API to run each agent, includes logging, and shows how to adapt the code for OpenAI's official multi-agent API (available under `openai.beta`).

 ## Example Sites